Erin Bumann

 Nationally, she serves on the:

-• Southwestern District Member for the Council for Scientific Affairs of AAPD.
+• Southwestern District Member on the Council for Scientific Affairs of AAPD, and

 At UMKC, she serves on the: